 - If your paint is a little bumpy or you’ve painted areas you shouldn’t have, leave it to dry and then you can sand back a little and repaint.
 I wasn’t too worried about the strokes or bumps, I like imperfections in my home as it helps the features to feel like they’ve always been there!

-It is the intumescent paint that does the job of protecting the steel beams from fire, so surely you can use any type of coloured paint over the top?
+It is the intumescent paint that does the job of protecting the steel beams from fire, so surely you can use any type of colored paint?

-A bit like the topcoat paint, I don’t think it is necessary to do this and is just another silly expense.
-How do the paint company know if you applied what you have said and done it to their specifications?
+A bit like the topcoat paint, I don’t think it is necessary to do this, and is just another silly expense.
+How does the paint company know if you applied what you have said and done it to their specifications?

 I don’t think you need to pay for a certificate from a paint company.
-Always ask your building regulations officer first!
+The best advice I can give is to ask the building regulations officer first, they are the guys who will sign off on your steel job!

 Now all you need to do is decorate the room with some Smart Industrial Designs